-- Repeatedly press and release the Radio button until "AUX IN" is displayed. - Connect an external audio source (for example, iPod, MP3 or CD player) to the Auxiliary input socket. - Adjust the volume setting on your iPod, MP3 or CD player if necessary to ensure an adequate signal level, and then use the Volume Up or Down buttons on the sound system as needed for comfortable listening.
+- Repeatedly press and release the Radio button until "AUX IN" is displayed. - Connect an external audio source (for example, iPod, MP3 or CD player) to the Auxiliary input socket. - Adjust the volume setting on your iPod, MP3 or CD player to ensure an adequate signal level from the player, and then use the Volume control on the sound system as needed for comfortable listening.